lauraestevens/lauraestevens.github.io/cv.md

 2019-2020
 *University of Montana, Missoula, MT*

-Taught the introductory geoscience lab for both majors and non-majors.
+Taught the introductory geosciences lab for both majors and non-majors.
 - Prepared students with a mini-lecture introducing new concepts and connecting back to their regular lecture.
 - Facilitated weekly lab activities including chemical and physical testing of rocks and minerals, mapping activities, and modeling earth system dynamics.